Persistent Disks

 Persistent disks are useful for services such as:

 Persistent disks use the same high-performance SSDs as Render’s managed PostgreSQL and Redis.
-All disks include automatic daily snapshots.
+All disks are encrypted at rest, and so are their automatic daily snapshots.

 Before you attach a persistent disk, it’s helpful to understand important limitations and considerations.